 Next thing you know we have a not so secret, secret visit where the Prez pumps up the troops and then last night sneaks into Kabul to ink a really, really, great deal with President Karzai.
 But none of this had anything to do with the anniversary of killing OBL because the president said so himself .

-The Taliban decided that, they too were not going to not observe the one year anniversary of OBL’s demise by conducting another well planned, poorly executed, attack inside the Kabul Ring of Steel (my guys call it the Ring of Steal).
+The Taliban decided that they too were not going to not observe the one year anniversary of OBL’s demise by conducting another well planned, poorly executed, attack inside the Kabul Ring of Steel (my guys call it the Ring of Steal).
 The tactics were standard; a VBIED at the gate, followed by a ground assault by gunmen disguised in burkas.
 The target a bit ambitious, it’s called Green Village and is a privately owned FOB designed to provide ISAF level security to internationals who are not living on one of the FOB’s.
-The results were predictable, the attackers rapidly isolated, this time rapidly dispatched, their intended targets unscathed, a bunch of innocent civilians, mostly children, killed or injured.
+The results were predictable; the attackers rapidly isolated, this time rapidly dispatched, their intended targets unscathed and a bunch of innocent civilians (mostly children) killed or injured.

-Most international guesthouses in Afghanistan meet the UN Minimum Occupational Safety Standards (UN MOSS) but Green Village far exceeds UN MOSS because its intended clientele is the US Government, not stingy, tight wad NGO’s.
-Opened in 2008 the place has never stopped growing, always at 100% occupancy, it has great food, a decent gym, racquetball courts, a bar, pool, and all sorts of kiosks selling local goods and other stuff.
-I don’t care for the place myself because its pre-fabricated, high-end feel combines everything that is wrong about our efforts in Afghanistan and confines it in a small, artificially nice place.
-We have called it menopause manor for years because of the unending stream of reporting, generated by the residents, saying the Taliban are targeting them.
+Most international guesthouses in Afghanistan meet the UN Minimum Occupational Safety Standards (UN MOSS) but Green Village far exceeds UN MOSS because its intended clientele is the US Government not stingy, tight wad NGO’s.
+Opened in 2008 the place has never stopped growing.
+It is always at 100% occupancy, has great food, a decent gym, racquetball courts, a bar, pool, and all sorts of kiosks selling local goods and other stuff.
+I don’t care for the place myself because its pre-fabricated high-end feel combines everything that is wrong about our efforts in Afghanistan and confines it in a small artificially nice place.
+We have called it Menopause Manor for years because of the unending stream of reporting (mostly generated by the residents) saying the Taliban are targeting them.